Noah Newman

 Noah Newman is a fictional character from The Young and the Restless, an American soap opera on the CBS network.
 He is the only son of Nicholas Newman and Sharon Collins.
-Introduced in 1997, the character was first portrayed by several child actors before being rapidly aged.
+Introduced in 1997, numerous child actors portrayed the character before being rapidly aged.
 Kevin Schmidt was the first actor to play Noah after being aged, appearing from 2008 to September 2010, when the role was recast with Luke Kleintank before being let go in April 2011 with Schmidt being rehired.
 Schmidt was again let go in 2012 and replaced by Robert Adamson, who held the role until his departure in 2018; he reprised the role twice in 2020.
-Rory Gibson debuted in the role in 2021.
+Rory Gibson debuted in the role in 2021 and made his last appearance in April 2023, when Noah leaves Genoa City and moves to London.
+The character returned in 2025, with Lucas Adams assuming the role; Noah returned during the October 15 episode, with Adams first appearing on November 4.